PSJorgensen/real-world-economics/real-world-economics-outline.md

             global trade
     -   Implications of economic inequality globally, nationally and locally
-        -   Global dynamics and impacts of inequality
+        -   Consequences of global inequality dynamics
         -   National dynamics and impacts of inequality
         -   Local dynamics and impacts of inequality
 -   AREAS THAT NEED ATTENTION